ucsb-cs56/w20/_lab/lab08.md

 * For reference here are the projects and the epics:  <https://ucsb-cs56.github.io/w20/info/projects/>

 Commit that to your branch and push that commit to GitHub.

-Do not make a pull request yet.
+Now, make a pull request (BUT DO NOT MERGE IT) for your lab08 branch to the master branch.

+Then, put a link to that PR on your team's slack channel.
+This is how you submit your work for grading to your mentor.

 # Step 6:  Choose a story, and describe how you would go about it